4.2/5 (5)

 Day 6: Obernai – St. Hippolyte (25 miles/40 km)

-Today you continue cycling southward on the Route du Vin.
-An attractive stretch of road takes you through lush vineyards and past lovely Alsace towns with colorful timbered houses.
-You'll reach St. Hippolyte, which is uniquely located beneath the majestic Hochkönigsburg Castle by way of Dambach-la Ville.
+Today you'll continue cycling southward along the Route du Vin.
+An attractive stretch of road leads you through lush vineyards and past lovely Alsace towns with colorful timber houses.
+By way of Dambach-la-Ville, you'll reach St. Hippolyte, uniquely located beneath the majestic Hochkönigsburg Castle.

 Overnight in St. Hippolyte.